nathreginavt/Flutter_Dart/README.md

 # flutter_app

-A new Flutter project, learning how to use this framework.
+Random dice roller, inicial project for learninghow to use the Flutter framework.